Some links in this post may be affiliate links

 String of Hearts Plant requires to be repotted at the beginning of the growing season when it becomes pot-bound.
 If the plant is pot-bound the leaves begins to wilt, yellow and eventually die.

-Ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy (hold excessive water).
+Ensure that the pot has a drainage hole and that the soil is free-draining to prevent waterlogging.

 Use a shallow rather than deep pot as the plant has a small (shallow) root system.
-A clay pot is preferable as it is porous, thus allows the soil to dry out faster to prevent waterlogging of the soil.
+A clay pot is preferable as it is porous, thus allows the soil to dry out faster.
 Check out these succulents pots available on Amazon.

-Overwatering your String of Hearts Plant results in soggy soil which leads to the death of the roots due to lack of oxygen.
-When the roots die, the plant cannot take up water, therefore, it cannot make food for growth and energy.
+Soggy soil leads to the death of the roots due to lack of oxygen which implies that the plant cannot take up water, therefore, it cannot make food for growth and energy.

-Without enough food for growth, in a bid to save energy, the plant begins to die which begins from the leaves turning yellow, brown and eventually die.
+Without enough food for growth and in a bid to save energy, the plant begins to die which begins from the leaves turning yellow, brown and eventually die.

 Underwatering your String of Hearts Plant means that there is too little moisture in the soil for the plant to take up to the leaves for photosynthesis, to make food for growth of the plant.